 By Mark Russinovich and Thomas Garnier

-Note that Sysmon does not provide analysis of the events it generates, nor does it attempt to protect or hide itself from attackers.
+Note that Sysmon does not provide analysis of the events it generates, nor does it attempt to hide itself from attackers.

 Overview of Sysmon Capabilities

 - Logs process creation with full command line for both current and parent processes.